-Why does my lender want me to refinance?
+Why do lenders want me to refinance?

-Your financial institution wants to keep you happy.
-Another reason lenders might encourage you to refinance is to prevent you from seeking out a lower rate elsewhere.
-By offering the best rates, banks are able to keep their account holders’ business, and ensure a positive experience to promote future business.
+Your existing lender might encourage you to refinance to prevent you from seeking out a lower rate elsewhere, if interest rates have changed or if they can see that your personal credit situation has improved.
+By offering the best rates, banks are able to keep their account holders’ business, potentially help you save money, and ensure a positive experience to promote future business.

-Does refinancing hurt your credit?
+Does refinancing hurt your credit score?

 When you refinance a loan, you are closing out an old loan account and replacing it with a new one.
 This can affect your credit score because, among many factors, most scoring models take into account the age of the credit accounts on your credit reports.
 The longer your credit history, the better.

 In addition, if the credit bureaus see too many hits to your credit in a short amount of time, your score may be impacted.

 What are the fees involved when refinancing a car loan?

 Fees vary depending on several factors, such as your lender and your credit profile.
 Here are some of the most auto refinance fees.

 - Transfer Fees.
 Typically, the only transfer fees associated with an auto refinance loan are fairly standard transfer of lienholder fees (usually $5 to $10) and state re-registration fees ($5 to $75).
 These estimated fees may vary by lender, state of residence, etc.